mulberrysymbols/mulberry-symbols/docs/README.md

 - Features unusual symbols usually missing from proprietary sets
 - Designed by graphic artists, reviewed by community and coloured by SLTs overseeing volunteers who had mental health issues
 - Symbols and design process originated by Garry Paxton who then assigned copyright over to Steve Lee in 2018

-## The Open AAC ecosystem

-Mulberry is proud to be part of the growing number of tools and services providing free and open access to symbols and AAC.
-Steve Lee wrote a [blog post summarising](https://opendirective.net/posts/2020-04-17-the-open-communication-symbols-ecosystem/) the state of play in April 2020.

 ## Downloads